HETEROCYCLES

 In a previous investigation,3,4 we successfully executed the coupling reactions between two heteroaromatics by the iodine oxidation (for pyrrole-pyrrole and indole-indole connections depicted as 1), and by the formation of a dianion followed by Pd catalysis (for imidazole-imidazole connection depicted as 2).
 By utilizing the same reaction protocols, the corresponding asymmetric compounds (1-nB, 2-nB, and 2-BB) were also obtained.
 This implies that the coupling reaction is not affected by the presence of the fused-benzene ring.
 To make the pyrrole-imidazole type compounds (3) by the coupling reaction, the conditions that successfully generated 1 and 2 were examined; however, the desired reaction did not occur.
 Therefore, 3 was synthesized by iodination at the imidazole moiety followed by coupling with Pd(PPh3)4 in the presence of K2CO3.
 This protocol could also be applied to synthesis of 3 with or without fused benzenes.

-3-Bn. o-Dibromobenzene was first reacted with 1 equiv. of indole in the presence of CuI catalyst7 to generate o-bromo substituted 1- phenylindole in 41% yield.
+To achieve the systematic investigation, we tried to synthesize 3-Bn. o-Dibromobenzene was first reacted with 1 equiv. of indole in the presence of CuI catalyst7 to generate o-bromo substituted 1- phenylindole in 41% yield.
 Further imidazole coupling reactions and C-C bond formation between the indole and imidazole were achieved to give 3-Bn by the method mentioned above.

 ABSORPTION AND FLUORESCENCE OF DIAZOLO[1,2-a:2′,1′-c]QUINOXALINES IN SOLUTION

-1-nn, 3-nn, and 2-nn) (Figure 1a) demonstrated diffuse absorption peaks around 310 nm and broadened fluorescence peaks.
+The absorption and fluorescence spectra of all compounds were measured in THF (Table 1 and Figure 1).
+Comparison of the optical properties of the compounds without fused-benzene rings (1-nn, 3-nn, and 2-nn) (Figure 1a) demonstrated diffuse absorption peaks around 310 nm and broadened fluorescence peaks.
 Introduction of the nitrogen atoms induced hypsochromic shifts of the maximum absorption (λmax) and fluorescence (λem) peaks (entries 1, 2, and 3).
 The impact of substituting one CH group with a nitrogen atom on λmax and λem was more profound than that of the subsequent substitution.
 The differences in the peak positions, Δλmax (8 nm) and Δλem (28 nm), of 1-nn versus 3-nn were more pronounced than those of 3-nn versus 2-nn (Δλmax = 4 nm and Δλem = 21 nm).
 A higher quantum yield (ΦF) was obtained with the symmetric structure, whereas asymmetric 3-nn gave rise to a low ΦF (entry 2).
 The ΦF of 2-nn was excellent (0.72).

-1-nB, 3-Bn, 3-nB, and 2-nB) absorbed at longer wavelengths (Figure 1b).
+The compounds bearing one fused-benzene ring (1-nB, 3-Bn, 3-nB, and 2-nB) absorbed at longer wavelengths (Figure 1b).
 Introduction of the fused-benzene ring effectively extends the π-conjugated system.
 But 1-nB, 3-Bn, and 3-nB emitted at shorter wavelengths than the 1-nn, 3-nn, and 2-nn congeners.
 Notably, fine structures were observed in the absorption as well as fluorescence spectra, which is a marked difference relative to the non-fused compounds.
 Considering the large overlap of the edges of the absorption and fluorescence peaks, emission from the 0-0 band should be efficient.
 As the results, smaller Stokes shifts of 1-nB, 3-Bn, 3-nB, and 2-nB (578, 223, 580, and 338 cm-1, respectively) were obtained than those of 1-nn, 3-nn, and 2-nn (7114, 6176, and 5115 cm-1, respectively).
 It is suggested that the introduction to the fused benzene-ring would decrease in the structural change between the ground and excited states.
 In the case of 1-nB and 3-Bn in which the fused-benzene ring is present on the pyrrole moiety, λmax and λem were observed around 365 nm and 370 nm, respectively (entries 4 and 5), whereas the maximum absorption and emission occurred at shorter wavelengths in the case of 3-nB and 2-nB bearing the fused-benzene ring on the imidazole moiety (λmax ~ 340 nm and λem ~ 350 nm) (entries 6 and 7).
 Furthermore, substitution of the nitrogen atom on the pyrrole ring produced a small shift of λmax and λem relative to the non-fused compounds (vide supra) (Δλmax = 3 nm and Δλem = 8 nm for 1-nB vs. 3-Bn, and Δλmax = 2 nm and Δλem = 5 nm for 3-nB vs. 2-nB).
 These results suggest that the position of the fused-benzene ring strongly affects the absorption and fluorescence peaks.
-The singly fused compounds all have asymmetric structures and exhibited medium ΦF values (~0.50), except for 1-nBF = 0.32).
+The singly fused compounds all have asymmetric structures and exhibited medium ΦF values (~0.50), except for 1-nB (ΦF = 0.32).
 Thus, introduction of the fused benzene ring positively affected ΦF, which will lead to the small structural change between the ground and excited states.

-1-BB, 3-BB, and 2-BB) (Figure 1c).
+Fine structures were also observed in the absorption and fluorescence spectra of the doubly fused compounds (1-BB, 3-BB, and 2-BB) (Figure 1c).
 The absorption and fluorescence spectra of 1-BB and 3-BB containing the indole moiety were largely similar (entries 8 and 9).
 Furthermore, comparison of 1-BB, 3-BB, 1-nB, and 3-Bn shows small changes in the peaks (Δλ = 2~5 nm) due to introduction of the additional fused-benzene ring.
 Thus, the absorption and fluorescence spectra were influenced by the presence of the indole moiety in the series of diazolo[1,2-a:2′,1′-c]quinoxalines.
 In contrast, a bathochromic shift was observed in the case of the compounds bearing the benzimidazole moiety (entry 6 vs. 9, and entry 7 vs. 10).
 Medium values of ΦF were obtained for 1-BB, 3-BB, and 2-BB; these values are slightly smaller than those of the singly fused compounds, except for 1-nB.

 The molecular orbitals were simulated based on density functional theory (DFT) and time-dependent DFT (TDDFT) calculations at the B3LYP/6-31+G level using the Gaussian® 09 program.8 The orbitals obtained using the DFT and TDDFT calculations were similar in terms of the HOMO and LUMO for all molecules, except for the HOMO of 2-BB9 (Figure 2 and Figure S1 in Supporting Information), which implies that the structural change between in the ground and excited state is little affected on their orbitals.
 The HOMO of the pyrrole and imidazole moieties had a nodal plane between the 3 and 4 positions, and between the 1 and 5 positions.
 The double bond character between the phenylene and pyrrole or imidazole groups arises mainly in the LUMO state because the orbitals are present on the bond connecting the two rings.
 The orbitals of the benzene-fused compounds differed based on the structures.
 The HOMOs were primarily localized on the biazole moiety, whereas the LUMOs were spread over the entire molecule.
 The HOMO and LUMO were localized on the fused benzene, which may enhance the transition between the HOMO and LUMO, leading to the large absorption coefficient (εmax) and ΦF.
 However, the actual value of ΦF would be determined by the balance between the probability of the transition and thermal vibration of the molecules because decay from the excited state includes radiative as well as non-radiative decay.
 The both energy of HOMO and LUMO of the compounds with (benz)imidazole moieties gave lower value than that of the analogue with pyrrole and indole moieties.
 But the decrease of LUMO energy were more efficient than that of HOMO energy.
 Thus, the bathochromic sift of the compounds bearing additional nitrogen atom would be obtained.